How can listening unlock creative thinking?

 Do feelings matter?

-The link between feeling and thinking is fundamental yet conditioning may lead people to believe that acknowledging how they feel is a sign of weakness and is unrelated to good thinking.
+Letting people know that you welcome and appreciate different views can help them feel at ease and more confident as they express themselves.
+On the other hand, if someone feels their views aren’t welcomed, it is likely to engage the fear part of the brain and limit their ability to think clearly.
+The link between feeling and thinking is fundamental yet conditioning may lead people to believe that acknowledging how they feel (especially in a workplace) is a sign of weakness and is unrelated to good thinking.
 Actually, the reverse is true.
-Blocking or repressing what we feel can diminish our cognitive brain functioning.
-It can lead us to think less well, less strategically.
-Noticing how we feel and expressing it (appropriately) can help us think more clearly.
+Repressing or blocking what you feel can diminish your cognitive brain functioning.
+It can lead you to think less well, less strategically.
+Noticing how you feel and expressing feelings (appropriately) leads to clearer thinking.

+Have you ever been asked to engage in a change project or proposal, and you noticed you felt a negative reaction to what you’ve heard?
+How did that feeling affect how you responded?
 Being able to acknowledge what you’re feeling can help you understand what is causing your reaction.
 Releasing and expressing the feeling can help you think afresh and overcome what is affecting your thinking.

 How can listening to different voices build engagement and accountability?

+Most leaders realize that one-way communication is not adequate if they want to engage people’s commitment and energy.
 If you want people to feel included, invite their input.
 When people feel involved, it can empower them, and they will be more likely to support what needs to be done.

 How can you introduce this way of being in your team or organisation?

-You can experience how focussing attention on incisive questions can helps light the spark of creativity and innovation.
+You can experience how focussing attention on incisive questions can light the spark of creativity and innovation.

 I also offer Facilitation in a Thinking Environment , designing a customised Programme or workshop to suit the challenges you’re facing or the questions you need to answer.